-When you start using SSProtect, your Organization comes pre-configured with a certain number of seats available for users at your discretion.
-These seats are usable in any way you see fit - if an employee leaves your company, you can reclaim that seat without losing the history or even the information associated with that employee's use.
+When you start using SSProtect, your Organization comes pre-configured with a certain number of Seats available for use at your discretion.
+These Seats are usable in any way you see fit - if an employee leaves your company, you can reclaim that Seat without losing the history or even the information associated with that employee's use.

 Accounts, Organizations, and Servers

 Your use of SSProtect is uniquely defined by your Account, and you identify yourself to this Account with your Username, which is an email address.
-Each Account belongs to a single Organization, and each Organization is associated with and unique to a set of Servers.
+Each Account belongs to a single Organization unless it is an Individual Account that operates without the context of an Organization.

 For more insight, refer to the article, Accounts, Identities, and Roles.

-To simplify matters, we have created Profiles to represent the combination of email address, Username, Account, Organization, and Server.
-This is a unique combination which is easier referred to by moniker, i.e., "Work" or, "Home".
-Access Profiles from the Advanced Login display, where you can edit to rename or even delete them.
+To simplify matters, we have created Profiles to represent the combination of email address, Username, Account, Organization, and Server Set.
+This is a unique combination more easily referred to by moniker, i.e., "Work" or, "Home".
+Modify and/ or remove Profiles from the Advanced Login display.

-In fact, deleting a Profile only serves to remove data from the host computer - Profile configuration is securely stored by KODiAC Cloud Services, and it can be re-provisioned at any time.
+Note that Profile removal only removes data from the host computer - Profile configuration is securely stored by KODiAC Cloud Services, and it can be re-instantiated at any time.
 See the article Remote Profile Deployment for details.

 Before you deploy to an individual, consider the environment in which they are working.
 Check to make certain their host computer meets System Requirements, and be aware of any possible software compatibility issues.
-Compatibility issues hold higher potential with consumer products than with corporate business applications.
-Anti-virus software, VPN software, and other security software can but does not usually conflict with SSProtect.
-For questions, contact Support as noted at the end of this article.
+Share questions with Support as noted at the end of this article.

 Procedure for Adding a New User